smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-listener-update.md

 ## Introduction

 This proposal is related to Android 4.8 specifically updating the `SdlManagerListener` interface to match iOS `SDLManagerDelegate`.
+It adds APIs to easily read HMI status parameters but also allow updating the manager configuration.

 ## Motivation